Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/concepts/storage-and-read-modes.md

 RocksDB is an open source persistent key value store.
 Storing state in memory is fast, however limited by the amount of available RAM.
 RocksDB utilises low latency storage such as flash drives and high-speed disk drives to persist data and memory caches for fast data access.
 For some deployments, RocksDB may be a better state store.
 See [the RocksDB website](https://rocksdb.org/) for more information.

-## SYSIO Interfaces
+## Wire Sysio Interfaces

 <!-- https://developers.eos.io/manuals/sysio.cdt/latest/files - check link -->
-SYSIO provides a set of [services](http://example.com) and [interfaces](http://example.com) that enable contract developers to persist state across action, and consequently transaction, boundaries.
+Wire provides a set of [services](http://example.com) and [interfaces](http://example.com) that enable contract developers to persist state across action, and consequently transaction, boundaries.
 Contracts may use these services and interfaces for various purposes.
 For example, `sysio.token` contract keeps balances for all users in the `chain database`.
 Each instance of `nodeop` maintains the `chain database` in an efficient data store, so contracts can read and write data with ease.

 ### Nodeop RPC API